dominion-framework/docs/_src/annotations/annotations.md

 # Annotations
 Annotation comments are free form key-value declaration inside endpoint functions.
-They can be used to add some meta information to an endpoint or add additional functionality to request procession.
+They can be used to add some meta information to an endpoint or add additional functionality to request processing.

 Dominion framework has several predefined annotation, however you can write any annotation you want and use it as meta endpoint data in interceptor.